songify-rocks/Songify/README.md

 # What does it do?

-It fetches the currently playing song from Spotify and saves it to a text file.
+It fetches the currently playing song from Spotify, YouTube (Chrome) and Nightbot and saves it to a text file.
 Just like magic.

 # Features?